healthbadge/episimmer/docs/userguide/diseasemodel.rst

         self.set_transition('Infected', 'Recovered', self.p_standard(0.2))  # Adding the I->R transition

-For now, just pass None, None as the two parameters in p_infection.
+For now, no parameters are required to be passed in p_infection.

 p_function may be used instead of p_standard to return probabilities depending on the time step.
 It takes a user-defined function with parameter current time step in contrast with p_standard which takes only a float probability.
 For example -